Skip to Content

 Two Black men were lynched during the riot and their deaths fueled calls to start a national movement for political and racial justice that ultimately led to the creation of the oldest civil rights organization in the country: the NAACP.

-The designation of the Springfield national monument comes weeks after the city found itself at the epicenter of calls for racial justice after a White sheriff’s deputy shot and killed Sonya Massey, an unarmed Black woman, in her home.
+The commemoration of the 1908 race riot comes weeks after the city found itself at the epicenter of calls for racial justice after a White sheriff’s deputy shot and killed Sonya Massey, an unarmed Black woman, in her home.

 “We still have lots of work to do to improve race relations, but we won’t give up,” Kathryn Harris, the retired director of the Abraham Lincoln Presidential Library and Museum and a local historian, told CNN following Massey’s death.